mikkorautiainen/Barebone-Boggle-Chatbot/README.md

 ## Getting Started

+**Software Requirements:** This software requires Python 3.8 or newer, as the minimum version of the transformers library we have implemented (version 4.25.0) is not compatible with earlier Python versions.

 To get a local copy up and running, follow these simple steps:
 1. Clone the repo
 ```bash